rust-lang/nomicon/src/atomics/seqcst.md

 determines whether `X` or `Y` becomes `true` first.
-And secondly, we need to establish that ordering in the first place, and that needs to be done by making sure that there is always one operation in _S_ that both sees one of the atomics as `true` and precedes both final loads (the final loads themselves don’t work for this since although they “know” that their corresponding atomic is `true` they don’t interact with it directly so _S_ doesn’t care).
+And secondly, we need to establish that ordering in the first place, and that needs to be done by making sure that there is always one operation in _S_ that both sees one of the atomics as `true` and precedes both final loads in _S_, so that the coherence ordering guarantee will apply (the final loads themselves don’t work for this since although they “know” that their corresponding atomic is `true` they don’t interact with it directly so _S_ doesn’t care).

 There are two operations in the program that could fulfill the first condition, should they be made `SeqCst`: the stores of `true` and the first loads.
 However,